I Finally Found the Right Career After Embracing My Introversion

 Decades of Shame Were Lifted Off My Shoulders

 “No…?”
-I replied, almost unsure of my own answer.
-Typically, I would have replied more confidently.
-You see, like many others, I had misconceptions about what it means to be an introvert.
-Introverts were nerds, they were weak.
-They let themselves get walked all over by others.
+I replied, unsure of my own answer.
+Normally, I would’ve responded with more confidence.
+But like many others, I had a lot of misconceptions about what it meant to be an introvert.
+Introverts were nerds.
+They were weak.
+They let people walk all over them.
 And they were weird.
 They didn’t even like people.

-That is certainly not me.
-I’ve always liked people; I find them fascinating.
-Others have always come to me for advice because I seem to have an innate wisdom for how people work.
-When I’m with my closest friends, I am quite talkative.
-I feel at home.
-Nor do I let people treat me like I’m nothing.
+That didn’t sound like me at all.
+I’ve always liked people — I find them fascinating.
+Others often come to me for advice because I seem to have an innate understanding of how people work.
+When I’m with my closest friends, I’m actually pretty talkative.
+I feel at home with them.
+And I don’t let people treat me like I’m nothing.
 I stand up for myself — being the youngest of three girls taught me that.

-And yeah, sometimes I feel awkward in social situations.
+And yes, sometimes I feel awkward in social situations.
 BUT I AM NOT WEIRD.

-So that day, when my colleague asked me if I was an introvert, I said no. He didn’t ask with any judgement or preconceived notion of what that said about me.
-With his question, he was offering me a reason why I didn’t relish certain social activities.
-Instead of being defensive, I was curious.
+So when my colleague asked me if I was an introvert, I said no. He hadn’t asked with judgment or any preconceived ideas about what that label might mean.
+With his question, he was simply offering me an explanation — why I might not enjoy certain social activities.
+Instead of getting defensive, I was curious.

-He explained to me that introverts have their energy zapped when they’re around other people and need alone time to recharge.
+He explained that introverts get their energy zapped when they’re around people and need alone time to recharge.
 Extroverts are the opposite.
-And that was it.
-Two simple statements, and I felt like over three decades of shame had been lifted off my shoulders.
+That was it.
+Two simple statements — and just like that, over three decades of shame lifted off my shoulders.

-I know that some people shy away from labels, and I can understand why.
-It can feel restricting to be placed in a box along with its definitions and perceived restrictions.
-But for me, learning that I am an introvert was freeing.
-It meant that I wasn’t alone, but more importantly that I was “normal.”
+I know some people shy away from labels, and I understand why.
+Labels can feel limiting, like you’re being placed in a box.
+But for me, learning I’m an introvert was freeing.
+It meant I wasn’t alone.
+More importantly, it meant I was normal.

-I learned that it’s okay to shy away from the spotlight.
-It’s OK to sit alone in a movie theater and not wonder if you’re “strange” for enjoying the solitude.
-My introversion does not mean I’m destined for a lack of success in life or that I will be missing out on anything.
-Far from it.
+I learned it’s okay to shy away from the spotlight.
+It’s okay to sit alone in a movie theater and not wonder if you’re “strange” for enjoying the solitude.
+Being introverted doesn’t mean I’m destined for a lack of success or that I’m missing out on anything.

 To Find the Right Career, I Focused on What I Enjoyed

-As I began to embrace my introversion, I became more curious about the concept.
-I was encouraged by the sheer number of successful introverts, past and present.
-I learned about Rosa Parks, who brought forth fierce courage in the face of injustice despite being known as someone who was soft-spoken.
-Like Parks, Audrey Hepburn’s self-professed introversion didn’t stop her from charming audiences, and TV host/political advisor George Stephanopoulos built an entire career out of talking to people!
-These introverts capitalized on their quiet strengths in a world that seems to serve whoever shouts the loudest.
+As I began to embrace my introversion, I became more curious about it.
+I was encouraged by the sheer number of successful introverts, both past and present.
+I learned about Rosa Parks, who showed fierce courage in the face of injustice — despite being known as soft-spoken.
+Like Parks, Audrey Hepburn’s self-professed introversion didn’t stop her from charming audiences.
+And TV host and political advisor George Stephanopoulos built an entire career around talking to people!
+These introverts capitalized on their quiet strengths in a world that often rewards those who shout the loudest.
 How could I do the same?

-And then it hit me: I had to focus on what I enjoy and put everything else on the back burner.
+Then it hit me: I had to focus on what I enjoy — and let everything else take a back seat.

 I knew I liked people.
-Not in mass droves, but one-on-one, I was invigorated by building deep, meaningful relationships.
-I felt good helping people untangle a particular problem they were facing.
+Not crowds, but one-on-one.
+I felt energized by deep, meaningful conversations.
+I loved helping people untangle problems they were facing.

 I also knew I didn’t like small talk.
-BIG TALK was my jam.
-Let’s take off the superficial layers, get down to the core of it, and have some real conversations.
+BIG talk was my jam.
+Let’s peel back the superficial layers, get to the heart of things, and have real conversations.

-I knew I was never going to be “charming,” at least in the typical “extroverted” way.
-I was never going to be one of those perfectly polished women that networked effortlessly and always said the “right” thing.
+I knew I was never going to be “charming,” at least not in the stereotypical extroverted way.
+I’d never be one of those perfectly polished women who networked effortlessly and always said the “right” thing.
 But I was genuine.
-I could never stand to be anything else.
-That honesty was a magnet that pulled my kind of people toward me, the kind I enjoyed the most.
+I couldn’t be anything else.
+That honesty became a magnet for my kind of people — the ones I enjoyed most.

 And I liked my freedom.
-Years of independent travel had given me a thirst for roaming that I was only now permitting myself to feel empowered by.
-I wanted to sustain that freedom in my life, along with the other joys that were so often overlooked in the professional world I was trying desperately to fit into.
+Years of independent travel had given me a thirst for roaming, one I was only now allowing myself to fully embrace.
+I wanted to sustain that freedom in my life, along with the other joys that were so often overlooked in the professional world I’d been trying so hard to fit into.

 So I decided to stop trying.

-Introversion Was Not My Weakness — It Is My Superpower
+Introversion Was Not My Weakness — It’s My Superpower

-I was tired of trying to fit my square-peg self through their round-hole world.
+I was tired of trying to fit my square-peg self into their round-hole world.
 Now, as a career coach, I can confidently say that I no longer need to.

-For the first time in my life, I allowed myself to explore the roads leading out of my quiet strengths.
-I researched all the different ways I could serve people by making use of my introversion.
-I no longer saw my personality as a weakness.
-Instead, it was a superpower.
+For the first time in my life, I allowed myself to explore the paths that stem from my quiet strengths.
+I researched all the different ways I could serve others by using my introversion.
+I no longer saw my personality as a weakness — instead, it became my superpower.

-Where those roads eventually led me was where I am today: an online business called Career Off Script where I focus on helping young professionals who are feeling lost and unfulfilled in life.
-I work with them one-on-one to discover their unique superpowers, strengths, and motivators.
-So they, too, can embrace their uniqueness and go find their own success — whatever that looks like for them.
+Those paths eventually led me to where I am today: running an online business called Career Off Script, where I help young professionals who feel lost or unfulfilled.
+I work with them one-on-one to uncover their unique superpowers, strengths, and motivators — so they, too, can embrace their individuality and define success on their own terms.

 I like to think my clients choose me because they know I’ve been where they are.
-It’s important to me to represent myself in my business with the same honesty that I value in all other aspects of my life.
-People need to know there are others like them that have had the same struggles.
-Luckily for me, genuineness is one of my strengths.
+It’s important to me to show up in my business with the same honesty I value in all other areas of life.
+People need to know there are others like them — people who’ve faced the same struggles.
+Fortunately for me, genuineness is one of my strengths.

-You might be asking, where does the freedom come in?
-Well, for all the challenges and frustrations that come with running an online business, it also offers the ability to work wherever I want.
-For a freedom seeker, that’s a hard one to pass up.
-Sometimes it means bunking down in cafes or co-working spots.
-Other times, it means enjoying the quiet solitude that comes from working from home.
+You might be wondering, where does the freedom come in?
+Well, for all the challenges and frustrations that come with running an online business, it also gives me the ability to work wherever I want.
+For a freedom-seeker, that’s a hard one to pass up.
+Sometimes it means setting up in cafés or co-working spaces.
+Other times, it means enjoying the peaceful solitude of working from home.

-Honestly, the ability to choose the type of environment I work in has been my greatest motivation for life beyond the corporate world.
-It’s lovely to crawl out of bed, turn on the computer, and quickly get into the zone on those days when you have to power through a project.
-A corporate office comes with a multitude of distractions that you have minimal control over.
-When I work from home, though, I get to quiet all the other noise and focus my mind.
+Honestly, the ability to choose my environment has been my biggest motivation for building a life beyond the corporate world.
+There’s something lovely about rolling out of bed, turning on the computer, and diving right into the zone — especially on days when you need to power through a project.
+A corporate office comes with endless distractions you can’t always control.
+But when I work from home, I get to quiet the noise and focus my mind.

 Over to You